-On the Wedding Day
+Maid of Honour Duties On the Wedding Day

-Help the Bride Get Ready
+10. Help Get Ready

 If the flowers are being delivered, make sure they’re all present and correct, and hand out everyone’s bouquet before you head to the ceremony.

-Hold the Bride’s Bouquet
+12. Hold the Bride’s Bouquet

-During the wedding ceremony, you will need to hold the bride’s bouquet – you may also be asked to give a reading or to be a witness whilst the newlyweds sign the register.
+During the wedding ceremony, you will need to hold the bouquet – you may also be asked to give a reading or to be a witness whilst the newlyweds sign the register.

 After the ceremony, the happy couple will leave first and the maid of honour and best man will follow together.

-Stand in the Receiving Line
+13. Stand in the Receiving Line

 At the reception, if there is a receiving line, you will need to join the newlyweds to greet the guests as they arrive for the wedding breakfast.
-If there is a gift table, help by taking the presents and displaying them.
+You may also help by pointing people in the direction of the table plan.